How to Add Multilingual Subtitles to Your Videos

 - Verify timing and readability for each language

-- Export separate video files or upload SRT files to your platform
+- Export separate video files or upload SRT files per platform

-This process can take days for a single video, especially if you're targeting multiple languages.
+This takes days for a single video if you're targeting multiple languages.

 The AI-Powered Approach

-- Upload your video — Drop your file or paste a URL
+- Upload your video — Drop file or paste URL

-- Auto-transcribe — AI generates an accurate transcript in the original language
+- Auto-transcribe — AI generates accurate transcript in the source language

-- Auto-translate — AI translates the transcript into your target languages
+- Auto-translate — AI translates the transcript into target languages

-- Burn in subtitles — Subtitles are rendered directly into the video
+- Burn in subtitles — Subtitles rendered directly into the video, or exported as SRT per language

-- Download — Get your subtitled video, ready to publish
+- Download — Subtitled video or SRT set, ready to publish

 Tips for Better Multilingual Subtitles